Samsung Galaxy Note 10 full review

 It’s either a gimmick or super useful and we can’t quite decide which one yet.
 Really the phone will need to be on a tripod or similar situation for this to be the perfect solution.

-There will be an open SDK for the latest S Pen so it will be interesting to see what developers do with the new feature, possibly including games.
+An open SDK for the latest S Pen means developers can take advantage of the new feature, possibly including games.
+For now though, it's pretty gimmicky.

 Although it was rumoured the Note 10 would come with up to 1TB of internal storage, that’s sadly not the case.
 It does have 256GB as standard though which is double that of the Note 9.